 This course will build on techniques introduced in Computers in Society (CIS 1003).
 Case-based examples of business and industry problems will be solved by utilizing integrated software packages.
-Critical thinking, analysis. decision making and problem representation techniques will be strengthened.
+Critical thinking, problem analysis, decision making and data representation techniques will be strengthened.